bohdaq/rust-web-server/README.md

 There is a [Rust TLS Server](https://github.com/bohdaq/rust-tls-server) for handling HTTPS over TLS.

 Alternative solutions to Rust TLS Server are:
 1. You need your webapp to be globally available via the internet.
 In such a case, the simplest solution is to use a reverse proxy and certificate provided by [Let's Encrypt](https://letsencrypt.org/).
 A proxy will redirect all HTTP traffic to HTTPS, decrypt it via certificate and forward the request to rws.
-Response from rws will be forwarded to a proxy, encrypted, and send to a client.
+Response from rws will be forwarded to a proxy, encrypted, and sent to a client.
 As [reverse proxy](https://ssl-config.mozilla.org/) you may use Apache HTTP Server, lighttpd, etc.
 2. You don't need your webapp to be globally available.
 In such case the solution may be to setup VPN.

 ## Memory